Finbility Payment

 Backend

-Send the encrypted payload to the payment API
+Card payment: send the encrypted payload to the payment API

 POST /v1/paymentDirect